 She has found the space for her own art making with residencies at the PS.
 1 Clocktower and at the International Women’s Foundation Die Hogue, as one of 3 Americans invited to Germany, along with Laura Cottingham and the Guerrilla Girls.
 After her time at Gallery Aferro, she will travel to Prague to the Center for Alternative Culture at the Meetfactory by invitation of David Cerny.
-Her most recent solo exhibtion was at Bronx Haven Arts in 2006.
+Her most recent solo exhibition was at Bronx Haven Arts in 2006.

 Jesse Wright (American / Jamaican, 1974) lives and works in Jersey City, NJ.
 His work relies heavily on a background in painting and design.
 It often incorporates materials found while walking on journeys between Jersey City and New York City (what’s left of messages found in ripped posters and half painted over billboards, clipped newspaper headlines lying there on the subway’s floor, the pop-up windows, textbooks, Scriptures, and intuition).
 Switching technique to reflect the many ways in which we communicate and the layers of meanings.
 These elements are re-purposed to reflect a spiritual connection underlying daily experience and observation.
 Traveling internationally gave a respect for iconography that transcends language.
 Working in technologies gave an awareness of the various ways we are able to communicate and how fragmented the messages can become.

 Recent work has involved large scale (mixedmedia) paintings referencing the chaos of the “Book of Revelation” along side the peace of the “Transfiguration” found in scripture.